gemc/sci-g/examples/1_Simple_detector/ex1_1_simple_det/README.txt

 									Example 1_1
                          ----------------

+A- GEOMETRY

- This folder contains one of the simplest possible projects: a target at the coordinate center and a scintillator paddle named 'ctof'
+ The setup consists of a target and a scintillator paddle.
- The detector has been tagged "flux", that is, it will record hits when a track passes through it.

- The target material are GEANT4 predefined:
-  - target: “G4_lH2”
-  - ctof: G4_PLASTIC_SC_VINYLTOLUENE

- The “flux” sensitive type assigned to 'ctof' is a pre-loaded digitization plugin that will record every track that passes through it.
-The track parameters (energy deposited, time, position, etc.) are integrated through all geant4 steps in the volume and presented as one hit per track.
+ The 'flux' sensitive type assigned to the paddle volume is a pre-loaded digitization plugin that will record tracks parameters as they pass through.
+These are integrated through all geant4 steps in the volume and presented as one variable per track.

- HOW TO BUILD THE GEOMETRY
+B- HOW TO BUILD THE GEOMETRY

- The geometry is built using the
+  The geometry is constructed using the python script:

+  ./example.py

+  Take a look: the geometry is imported from a dedicated 'geometry.py' script.

+C- OUTPUT

+	The output is defined by the entry '+goutput' in the jcard 'example.jcard'.
+	By default the output goes simultaneously to two files: 'text' and 'root' format.
+	Modify filenames as needed.
+Comment out not needed entries.

- HOW TO RUN
+D- HOW TO RUN GEMC

+  Sets the desired number of cores, number of events, and verbosity in the jcard 'example.jcard'

+  Run gemc:

+  gemc example.jcard

+  Use the '-gui' option to run interactively:

+  gemc example.jcard -gui